CrzxaExe/Better-Zxra-Bedrock_TS/docs/weapon.md

 > Teleport to target location, deal 150% Atk as AOE damage to all target on cone area
 >
 > [Dimensional Wave], 18 Stamina | 6s CD | Jump<br/>
-> Charging for a sec to consume all %Angel on radius (Absorp %Angel or Consume 25% Max HP if %Liberator-Angel to increase AOE damage), deals 130% Atk of AOE damage to all enemy on radius and damage will decrease for far enemy on area.
+> Charging for a sec to consume all %Angel on radius (Absorb %Angel or Consume 25% Max HP if %Liberator-Angel to increase AOE damage), deals 130% Atk of AOE damage to all enemy on radius and damage will decrease for far enemy on area.
 >
 > [Dimension Break], 24 Stamina | 26s CD | %Soul-of-Death >= 3 & Jump<br/>
 > Summoning %Liberator-Angel by slicing though spirit dimension.
 While %Liberator-Angel on field, user damage change to Void Damage and skill damage +30%, Consume all %Soul-of-Death